mobizt/Firebase-ESP-Client/README.md

-## Parse, Create and Edit JSON Objects
+## Create, Edit, Serializing and Deserializing the JSON Objects

-This library has built-in FirebaseJson Arduino library, the non-recursive easiest JSON parser, builder and editor.
+This library has built-in FirebaseJson Arduino library, the easiest JSON parser, builder and editor.

 FirebaseJson usages are so simple as you read, store and update(edit) the JSON node in Firebase RTDB.

 It doesn't use the recursive call to parse or deserialize complex or nested JSON objects and arrays.

-This makes the library can use with a limited stack memory device.
+This makes the library can use with a limited memory device.

-Since you declare the FirebaseJson (object) or FirebaseJsonArray, use the functions `setJsonData`, `add`, `set` and `remove` to build or edit JSON object and use `get` to parse the node's contents.
+Since you declare the FirebaseJson or FirebaseJsonArray object, use the functions `setJsonData`, `setJsonArrayData`, `add`, `set` and `remove` to build or edit the JSON/Array object and use `get` to parse the node's contents.

 Defined the relative path of the specific node to `add`, `set`, `remove` and `get` functions to add, set, remove and get its contents.

-Function `FirebaseJson.setJsonData` is to set the JSON string to JSON object.
+Function `FirebaseJson.setJsonData` is to deserialize the JSON string to JSON object.

+In addition, function `FirebaseJson.readFrom` can be used to read the streaming JSON contents from WiFi/Ethernet Client, File and Harware Serial and serialize it as the streaming content contains valid JSON data.

-Function `FirebaseJson.add` is used to add the new node with the contents e.g. String, Number (int and double), Boolean, Array and Object to the defined relative path.
+Function `FirebaseJson.add` is used to add the new node with the contents e.g. String, Number (int and double), Boolean, Array and Object to the defined node.

-Function `FirebaseJson.set` is used for edit, overwrite, create new (if not exist) node with contents e.g. String, Number (int and double), Boolean, Array and Object at the defined relative path.
+Function `FirebaseJson.set` is used for edit, overwrite, create new (if not exist) node with contents e.g. String, Number (int and double), Boolean, Array and Object at the defined relative path and node.

+Function `FirebaseJson.get` is used for parsing or deserializee the JSON object and array.
+The deserialized or parsed result will keep in FirebaseJsonData object which can be casted to any type of value or variable e.g string, bool, int, float, double by using `FirebaseJsonData.to<type>`.

+The casting from FirebaseJsonData to FirebaseJson and FirebaseJsonArray objects is different, by using `FirebaseJsonData.getJSON(FirebaseJson)` and `FirebaseJsonData.getArray(FirebaseJsonArray)`.

+Function `FirebaseJson.search` is used for searching the elements in JSON object and array.
+The search function supports criterias which can be set using FirebaseJson::SearchCriteria data.

+The search function returns the number of items or elements found.

+The SearchCriteria data consisted of the properties e.g. path, value, depth, endDepth, and searchAll.

+The path property is the key name or path to search which can use the wildcard * for path to be any key or name at that depth and so on.

+The value property can be used with or without path assignment.

+The depth property is begin depth to search, default value is 0.

+The endDepth property is the end depth to search, default value is -1 for unlimited end depth.

+The searchAll property, when set to true, is to search all occurrences of elements found and search result stores in FirebaseJsonData object will be array of all items found.
+The actual full path of search can be obtained by `FirebaseJsonData.searchPath` which will be serialized array string of all paths for all elements found from search.

+When searchAll property is false (default), the first occurrence will be set to the result which can be any value type.

+The search path from `FirebaseJsonData.searchPath` will be string of the element or item full path.

+The search result will keep in FirebaseJsonData object which later can cast to any type (always be an array in case of searchAll property is true) by using `FirebaseJsonData.to<type>`.

-Function `FirebaseJson.remove` is used to remove the node and all its children's contents at the defined relative path.
+Function `FirebaseJson.remove` is used to remove the node and all its children's contents at the defined relative path and node.

-Function `FirebaseJson.toString` is used for (pretty or plain) print out the JSON object as Arduino string (this function takes String param).
+Function `FirebaseJson.toString` is used for serializeing the JSON object to writable objects e.g. char array, Arduino String, C/C++ string, WiFi/Ethernet Client and Hardware/Software Serial.

+Function `FirebaseJson.serializedBufferLength` is used for calculating the serialized buffer size that required for reserved buffer in serialization.

+Function `FirebaseJson.responseCode` is used to get the http code response header while read the WiFi/Ethernet Client using `FirebaseJson.toString`.

-Functions `FirebaseJson.iteratorBegin`, `FirebaseJson.iteratorGet` and `FirebaseJson.iteratorEnd` are used for parse all JSON object contents as list which can be iterated with index.
+Functions `FirebaseJson.iteratorBegin`, `FirebaseJson.iteratorGet` and `FirebaseJson.iteratorEnd` are used to parse all JSON object contents as a list which can be iterated with index.

-Function `FirebaseJson.clear` is used for clear JSON object contents.
+Function `FirebaseJson.clear` is used to clear JSON object contents.

+Function `FirebaseJson.setFloatDigits` is for float number precision when serialized to string.

+Function `FirebaseJson.setDoubleDigits` is for double number precision when serialized to string.

 Function `FirebaseJsonArray.add` is used for adding the new contents e.g. String, Number (int and double), Boolean, Array and Object to JSON array.